Six Nations of the Grand River: Six Nations at Grand River

 In 1796, Lord Dorchester issued another deed for the land.
 This empowered the Haudenosaunee to lease or sell their land, provided they offered it first for sale to the government.
 Brant rejected this deed, partly because the deed named the Six Nations as communal owners of the land.
 He believed the deed should be limited to the current persons living on the land.

 By 1800, two-thirds of the Haudenosaunee had not yet adapted to the style of subsistence agriculture maintained by separate households that the Canadian government encouraged.
 Brant had hoped that sales of land to European Americans would help them develop the frontier, but conditions were difficult for such agriculture.

+In 1813, the chiefs and councillors of the Six Nations residing in the state of New York would declare war on the provinces of Upper and Lower Canada.

 In 1828, chief John Brant was appointed resident superintendent for the Six Nations of the Grand River.

 The Six Nations people were originally given 10 km (6 miles) on either side of the entire length of the Grand River, although much of the land was later sold.
 The ongoing Grand River land dispute is the result of disputes over the sale process.
 The current reserves encompass 184.7 km2 (71 sq mi), all but 0.4 km2 (100 acres) in Six Nations reserve No. 40.

-In the late 19th century, the Scottish doctor Joseph Bell excavated skulls of indigenous people in the six nations.
+In the late 19th century, the Scottish doctor Joseph Bell excavated skulls of indigenous people in the Six Nations.
 These skulls reached Berlin through the mediation of the doctor William Osler, where they were considered untraceable for decades.
 In 2020, the journalists David Bruser and Markus Grill, supported by the ethnologist Nils Seethaler, succeeded in finding the skulls in the anatomical collection of the Berlin Society for Anthropology, Ethnology and Prehistory.
 A return of the skulls to the care of the community of origin was suggested in this context.

+On July 24, 2024, ice hockey player Brandon Montour became the first person to bring the Stanley Cup to Ohsweken after the Florida Panthers won their first championship following their series win over the Edmonton Oilers in Game 7 of the 2024 Stanley Cup Final.
+A parade was held in his honour that went from the Ohsweken Speedway to the Gaylord Powless Arena.